Coordinated compute for classical infrastructure at production scale.

 Transport

 Low-latency transport layer between AO nodes.
-Treats network hops as part of the logical pipeline instead of an afterthought.
+Keeps network movement aligned with workload execution instead of treating it as an afterthought.

 • Optimized for many small messages, not just bulk transfers.

-• Awareness of zones, legs, and logical topologies.
+• Awareness of zones, legs, and deployment topologies.

 • Keeps latency windows predictable under load.